An extension of the Moran process using type-specific connection graphs: Abstract

-In the final part of the paper, we examine the possibility of efficient approximation of the fixation probability.
-Interestingly, we show that there is a pair of graphs for which the fixation probability is exponentially small.
-This implies that the fixation probability in the general case of an arbitrary pair of graphs cannot be approximated via a method similar to \cite{D14}.
-Nevertheless, we prove that, in the special case when the mutant graph is complete, an efficient approximation of the fixation probability is possible through an FPRAS which we describe.
+Finally, we study the problem of efficiently approximating the fixation probability.
+We initially show that there is a pair of graphs for which the fixation probability is exponentially small.
+Therefore, the fixation probability in the general case of an arbitrary pair of graphs cannot be approximated via a method similar to \cite{D14}.
+Nevertheless, in the special case when the mutant graph is complete, we describe an FPRAS for the approximation of the fixation probability.